-23UGLH 5.3 Semester End Examination:
+23PGMD 5.3 Semester End Examination:

-- 1) The Semester End Examination for all the courses offered for which students registered during the semester shall be conducted at the end of each semester except when there are no students taking examination for any course as per the scheme of teaching and examinations. - 2) Only those students who satisfy the attendance requirement as per 23UGLH 4.1 and CIE requirement as per 23UGLH 5.2 (5) and (6) shall be eligible to appear for SEE of that course. - 3) However, in those students, whose SEE results were withdrawn as a penalty for indulging in malpractice or who had satisfactory attendance & required minimum CIE marks but could not appear in the SEE for valid reasons, shall be permitted to carry forward the attendance and CIE marks from that semester and write the SEE when ever held for the same course as offered by the concerned School of Studies.
-Such students shall seek permission from the Dean/Director and register for the SEE in the beginning of the semester and appear for SEE, on the dates notified by the University.
-Such students shall complete the course as per the sections 23UGLH 6.0 and 7.0 of the concerned Programme Regulations.
+- The Semester End Examination for all the courses for which students registered during the semester shall be conducted at the end of each semester. - Only those students who satisfy the attendance requirement as per 23PGMD 4.1 and CIE requirement as per 23PGMD 5.2 (5) & (6) shall be eligible to appear for SEE of that course. - 3) However, in those students, whose SEE results were withdrawn as a penalty for indulging in malpractice or who had satisfactory attendance & required minimum CIE marks but could not appear in the SEE for valid reasons, shall be permitted to carry forward the attendance and CIE marks from that semester and write the SEE when ever held for the same course as offered by the concerned School of Studies.
+Such students shall seek permission from the Dean/Director and register for the SEE in the beginning of the semester and appear for

-23UGLH 5.4 Viva Voce Examination:
+SEE, on the dates notified by the University.
+Such students shall complete the course as per the sections 23PGMD 6.0 and 7.0 of the concerned Programme Regulations.

+Viva-Voce Examination:

 For a viva-voce examination, there shall be two examiners, one internal and one external.
-Internal examiner shall be the course teacher and external examiner may be a teacher/ professional who have not taught that course during the given semester at the concerned School and also not in full-time employment with the University.
+Internal examiner shall be the course teacher/project guide, and external examiner may be a teacher/ professional who have not taught that course during the given semester at the concerned School and also not in full-time employment with the University.
 The Vice Chancellor, on recommendation of the Board of Studies, shall appoint all appropriate qualified examiners for any examination.
 In all the cases, the evaluation shall be made jointly and one consolidated marks be awarded.
 In the event that the external examiner does not turn up for the examination, the Dean/Director on approval of the Vice Chancellor, may appoint a suitable internal faculty to carry out the examination.